Cheap Eats in Reykjavík - Meals for about 1000 ISK / under 10$

 Laugavegur 103, 101 Reykjavík

-The restaurant specialises in authentic Asian soup, which comes in three varieties – beef, chicken or vegetable.
+The restaurant specializes in authentic Asian soup, which comes in three varieties – beef, chicken or vegetable.
 Made from a secret recipe handed down through the generations, the hearty veggie noodle soup is the perfect winter-warming dish.
-The delicious dish costs 990 kr (less than $10-US) and is a must-try when in Reykjavík.
+A noodle soup dish with vegetables costs 960 kr (less than $10-US) and is a must-try when in Reykjavík.

 3. Hlölla bátar – Subs & Burgers